Victoria Pelova

-Victoria Pelova (/nl/; born 3 June 1999) is a Dutch professional footballer who plays as a midfielder for Women's Super League club Arsenal and the Netherlands national team.
+Victoria Pelova (/nl/; born 3 June 1999) is a Dutch professional footballer who plays as a midfielder for Women's Super League club Tottenham Hotspur and the Netherlands national team.

 Club career

 Pelova started playing football for boys' youth teams in her birthplace Delft with DSV Concordia and was signed by Dutch Eredivisie club ADO Den Haag for the 2016–17 season.
 In her freshman season, she finished fourth with ADO, scoring seven goals as her team's second-best scorer.
 For the 2019–20 season, she moved to Ajax Amsterdam in the Eredivisie, where she received a three-year contract.
 In the 2020–21 UEFA Women's Champions League she failed with Ajax in the sixteenth final at Bayern Munich, since both games were lost (3–1 and 3–0).

 She lost in the last round with Ajax in 2022–23 UEFA Women's Champions League qualifying at Arsenal, who she joined in January 2023.

 In June 2024, Pelova suffered an ACL rupture while on international duty.

 On 12 February 2025, Pelova played her first minutes, following her ACL injury, for the Arsenal PGA U21 team against Manchester United, and made it on the scoresheet.

-On 22 March 2025, 308 days after her last WSL match for Arsenal, Pelova came on as a substitute in the 74th minute of their 4-0 win over Liverpool.
+On 22 March 2025, 308 days after her last WSL match for Arsenal, Pelova came on as a substitute in the 74th minute of their 4–0 win over Liverpool.

+On 11 May 2026, it was announced that Pelova would be leaving Arsenal upon the expiry of her contract at the end of the 2025–26 season.

+On 25 June 2026, it was announced that Pelova had signed with WSL club Tottenham Hotspur.